dotnet/AspNetCore.Docs/aspnetcore/security/authentication/cookie.md

 [!code-csharp[Main](cookie/sample/Startup.cs?name=snippet1)]

-`AuthenticationScheme` passed to `AddAuthentication` sets the default authentication scheme for the app. `AuthenticationScheme` is useful when there are multiple instances of cookie authentication and you want to [limit authorization to one instance](xref:security/authorization/limitingidentitybyscheme).
+`AuthenticationScheme` passed to `AddAuthentication` sets the default authentication scheme for the app. `AuthenticationScheme` is useful when there are multiple instances of cookie authentication and you want to [authorize with a specific scheme](xref:security/authorization/limitingidentitybyscheme).
 Setting the `AuthenticationScheme` to `CookieAuthenticationDefaults.AuthenticationScheme` provides a value of "Cookies" for the scheme.
 You can supply any string value that distinguishes the scheme.

 In the `Configure` method, use the `UseAuthentication` method to invoke the Authentication Middleware that sets the `HttpContext.User` property.
 Call the `UseAuthentication` method before calling `AddMvcWithDefaultRoute` in an MVC app or `AddMvc` in a Razor Pages app: